w3f/polkadot-wiki/docs/general/glossary.md

 ## Proposal

 A potential function call to be voted on in a referendum.
-Proposals modify the behavior of the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network, from minor parameter tuning up to replacing the runtime code.
+Proposals can modify the behavior of the network, from minor parameter tuning up to replacing the runtime code.

 ## Protocol